pofatu/pofatu-data/README.md

 https://pofatu.clld.org and [published on Zenodo]().

-[Released versions](https://github.com/pofatu/pofatu-data/releases) of this repository provide analysis-friendly formats of the data in the [`dist`](dist/) directory, In particular
+[Released versions](https://github.com/pofatu/pofatu-data/releases) of this repository provide analysis-friendly formats of the data in the [`dist`](dist/) directory, in particular:

 - a set of CSV files, described by [metadata](dist/metadata.json), following the [CSV on the Web - CSVW](https://www.w3.org/TR/tabular-data-primer/) standard.
 - an [SQLite](https://sqlite.org/index.html) database file.

-In the following, we assume
+In the following, we assume that:
 - you have the Pofatu data available locally, either through downloading a [released versions](https://github.com/pofatu/pofatu-data/releases) or via cloning the repository using `git`,
 - you have navigated in the shell to the root of the repository, i.e. the directory